Since its inception in 2001, the Alfred Dunhill Links Championship has raised significant funds for a variety of worthy causes.

 The Robert T Jones Memorial Trust was established more than 30 years ago in memory of legendary American golfer Bobby Jones, who completed his Grand Slam of golf at St Andrews in 1930, the year when he won the Open and Amateur Championships of the UK and the US in the same year.
 The Trust, set up by his friends and family, funds an exchange programme between scholars of St Andrews University and scholars of Emory University, Atlanta, of which Jones was an alumnus.
 The Trust also hopes in the future to establish a ‘Jones House’ in St Andrews to accommodate scholars.
 (Charity Number SC015230)

-The Pilgrim Foundation is based in St Andrews and raises funds to preserve and restore the historic core of the town, an area of outstanding international attraction.
-For many years now, an amateur playing place in the Alfred Dunhill Links Championship has been auctioned to raise funds for the Pilgrim Foundation.
-The Pilgrim Foundation’s Honorary President is Sir Michael Bonallack, the former secretary of the Royal & Ancient Golf Club, and is supported by many distinguished patrons including Arnold Palmer, Jack Nicklaus, Tony Jacklin, Sir Sean Connery and Colin Montgomerie.
-(Charity No SC029297).
+The St Andrews Pilgrim Foundation SCIO is based in St Andrews and raises funds to advance community development and heritage by conserving, improving and developing the historic character of the town of St Andrews, an area of outstanding international attraction.
+For many years now, an amateur playing place in the Alfred Dunhill Links Championship has been auctioned to raise funds for The St Andrews Pilgrim Foundation SCIO.
+The St Andrews Pilgrim Foundation SCIO Honorary President is Sir Michael Bonallack, the former secretary of the Royal & Ancient Golf Club, and is supported by many distinguished patrons including Jack Nicklaus, Tony Jacklin, Sir Sean Connery and Colin Montgomerie.
+(Scottish Charity Number SC047873).

 How to Give

 Funds raised for the Alfred Dunhill Links Foundation are distributed through grants to other charities and benevolent bodies in support of worthy causes and are raised from a variety of sources:

 - Ticket sales from the Alfred Dunhill Links Championship